Achronus/rl-hub/docs/learn/deep-learning/basics/backpropagation.md

 # Backpropagation

-By definition, Neural Networks learn using a process called *backpropagation* where the gradient of the loss is propagated backwards through the network using the chain rule from Calculus.
+By definition, Neural Networks learn using a process called *backpropagation* where they use the Gradient Descent algorithm to pass a loss value backwards through the network using the chain rule from Calculus.

-That's quite a lot to digest, so let's unpack a few of it's key points - *gradient*, *loss*, and *chain rule*.
+That's quite a lot to digest, so let's unpack a few of it's key points:

+1. What is *Gradient Descent*?
+2. What is a *gradient*?
+3. Why do we need *gradient*'s in the first place?
+4. What is the purpose of this *loss*?
+5. How does the *chain rule* work?

+Let's first start by understand *why* we need gradients.

+## Why Gradient's are Used

+The main goal of a Neural Network (NN) is to *learn patterns* or *relationships* from a set of input data in order to make predictions.
+This data can have one or multiple dimensions, and when we increase the number of dimensions, we increase the complexity of the data's relationships.
+Often, we work with multi-dimensional data and visualise it in high-dimensional space, such as Euclidean space, which is represented in three-dimensions - $(x, y, z)$.
+However, NNs can go beyond this and operate in spaces with hundreds of dimensions.

+To be able to learn, NNs utilise *weights* and *biases*.
+Weights determine the strength of the connection between input features and the neurons in the network, while biases allow the model to shift its activation functions, to more flexibly separate and identify the relationships between data points.

+To effectively make predictions, we need to minimise the difference between the network's predicted output and the actual one.
+We compute this difference using a *loss function*, which measures how well the model's predictions align with the true output.

+In basic arithmetic, we'd normally measure the difference between two values using *subtraction*.
+However, because we are using multi-dimensional data, subtraction alone isn't good enough.
+While it gives us a static difference between two values, indicating how much one differs from the other, it doesn't tell us *how the model should adjust its parameters* (weights and biases) to improve its predictions.

+What we really need is a way to identify the change in *direction and magnitude* of the parameters in this high-dimensional space so we can minimize our loss. *Gradients* help us do that!

 ## Gradients

 > A gradient represents the direction and magnitude of a function's rate of change.

+In our case, the *loss functions* rate of change.

 A gradient is either a *single* derivative or a *vector* of partial derivatives.
-When:
+When it's a:

-1. *Single-variable* function - such as $f(x)$ - gradient is a single derivative
+1. *Single-variable* function - such as $f(x)$ - the gradient is a single derivative

 $$
 \nabla{f(x)} = \frac{d f(x)}{dx}
 $$

-2. *Multi-variable* function - such as $f(x, w)$ - gradient is a vector of partial derivatives
+2. *Multi-variable* function - such as $f(x, w)$ - the gradient is a vector of partial derivatives

 $$
 \nabla{f(x, w)} =